2026-07-25 · By Podnikio Team

 Most people research the tax numbers, get excited, and then give up somewhere between "I need a local address" and "what do you mean I need a notarised document in Slovak."

 This is the problem Podnikio was built to solve.
-We are an all-in-one platform for freelancers relocating to — or already in — Bulgaria, Slovakia, and the Czech Republic.
+We are an all-in-one platform for freelancers relocating to — or already in — Bulgaria, Slovakia, the Czech Republic, and Poland.
 We handle the company registration end-to-end: the paperwork, the filings, the notary if one is required, the registration with tax authorities.
 We connect your company to a business bank account and to a local accountant who handles your ongoing compliance — tax returns, annual financial statements, social and health insurance declarations.
 And we give you an invoicing tool that ties everything together, so your finance operations run as a single system rather than a collection of disconnected services.

 One platform, one monthly fee, everything covered.
 You focus on the work.
 We handle the country.